Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Python2 filter has been removed.
 Only Python3 is supported.
   - Converter and decoder with Python3 codes do not support multi-thread methods.
 However, multithreading in Python3 filters are now supported.
 - NNTrainer
-  - Further memory saving with swapping is experimental and it does not support multi-threaded training.
+  - Further memory saving with swapping is experimental, and it does not support multi-threaded training.